Redstoneinvente-Game-Studio-Dev-Team/Reds-Engine-Litterate-Machine-Module/README.md

 Examples of not allowed projects:

 	1)Showing or displaying the source code of the module in a software free or paid.

+How to use this git?

+	1)Publish any changes to the main script to the Module Changes Repo 2)Publish trained brain files in the brain files repo